mberlin123/labreport5/index.md

 ### TA Response

 Hi, I'm not sure exactly what the bug is yet but I was wondering if you are on Windows why are you running it with 'bash' in front?
-Usually you would use git-bash or run the program in a linux VM as Windows does not natively have Bash commands.
+Usually you would use git-bash or run the program in a Linux VM as Windows does not natively have Bash commands.

 ### Student Response